- Computer Science

 Teamwork, problem solving, and design exercises are interwoven throughout the curriculum; culminating in a two-semester, capstone design project during the senior year.
 Several courses include laboratories which develop experimental, teamwork, and communication skills.
 Technical reports and/or presentations required in several courses develop knowledge of contemporary issues and life-long learning skills, as well as communication skills.
 Relevant computer software is used throughout the curriculum.
 Students are strongly encouraged to prepare for a professional license by taking the national Fundamentals of Engineering (FE) exam prior to graduation.
 Students who excel academically are also well qualified to pursue graduate work in civil engineering or a related field.

-To encourage undergraduate engineering students to extend their studies to include a graduate degree, the School of Engineering and Mines has combined programs which permit students to earn both Bachelor of Science/Master of Engineering or Bachelor of Science/Master of Science degrees in an engineering discipline.
+To encourage undergraduate engineering students to extend their studies to include a graduate degree, the College of Engineering and Mines has combined programs which permit students to earn both Bachelor of Science/Master of Engineering or Bachelor of Science/Master of Science degrees in an engineering discipline.
 These programs allow students to designate two three-credit hour courses to count for both B.S. and master's degrees.
 The selected courses must have graduate course standing and must be designated when a student requests admission to the program.

-EO 1: Graduates practice civil engineering, using knowledge and skills for problem analysis and solving, in a wide range of professional settings including consulting firms, government agencies and industries.
+1: Graduates practice civil engineering, using knowledge and skills for problem analysis and solving, in a wide range of professional settings including consulting firms, government agencies and industries.

-EO 2: Graduates work mainly in the areas of engineering design, project management, construction, contract administration, technical support, and research.
+2: Graduates work mainly in the areas of engineering design, project management, construction, contract administration, technical support, and research.

-EO 3: Most graduates continue learning by participating in job-related training activities, pursuing a professional engineering license, and/or attending graduate school.
+3: Most graduates continue learning by participating in job-related training activities, pursuing a professional engineering license, and/or attending graduate school.

-EO 4: Most graduates contribute to the economic development of North Dakota and the surrounding region.
+4: Most graduates contribute to the economic development of North Dakota and the surrounding region.